trivikverma/researchgroup/content/courses/epa1316-2020/_index.md

     weight: 1
 ---

 Welcome to EPA 1316 at Delft University of Technology.
-The course used to be called Data Analytics and Visualisation and has concurrently been named Introduction to _Urban_ Data Science.
+The course used to be called Data Analytics and Visualisation and has now been named Introduction to _Urban_ Data Science with a major overhaul.
 The entire course will be held online.

 ## Instructor